PixelGM/BingChat-Continuer/readme.md

 ## Conclusion

-The Bing Chat Continuer is a simple and effective solution to split large texts for use with Bing Chat API.
+Bing Chat Continuer is a simple and effective solution to split large texts for use with Bing Chat API.
 The web application is easy to use and can save time for developers who need to work with long texts in their chatbots.
+With the automatic update feature, it is now even more convenient to use.